johnwcowan/r7rs-work/Twinjo.md

-Whitespace outside strings is ignored completely, except for separating from adjacent tokens when ambiguity would result.
+Whitespace outside strings is ignored completely, except for separating adjacent tokens when ambiguity would result.
 For example, `#f 32 (1.0 2.0)` is not the same as `#f32 (1.0 2.0)`.
 Whitespace by itself is not a valid S-expression.